rahilpathan/Win10Boost/README.md

 # Win10Boost = OPTIMIZE + PERSONALIZE + SECURE
- _Operating System optimization using registry modifications, disabling services and logging.
+ _Windows 10 optimizations using registry modification, power optimization, disabling unnecessary services and logging.
  Also added Gaming tweaks and Windows hardening scripts to make the script versatile.
  Script is labelled what each command does, edit the script using notepad - add double colons (::) to disable any command line._

 **Note: This tool is free to use.
 Use at your own risk.
 If you are using it, then you are liable for any damage caused to your system.**